Blog

 6. Hang the hose to dry:

 When cleaning your CPAP hose, you can also take the time to clean the other parts of your CPAP machine.
-However, with CPAP cleaning machines you can clean all your all CPAP supplies at once:
+However, with CPAP cleaning machines you can clean all your CPAP supplies at once:

 It’s important to fill your CPAP water chamber with distilled water instead of tap water, since distilled water doesn’t contain the minerals you can find in other types of water, which can create buildup inside your water chamber and damage your CPAP machine.